Ahmeed-Sayed/C-Grammar-verification/README.md

 # C Grammar Modification , An ANTLR Project.
-<p>Our Tasks Was to : Modify Code Standars In C
+Our Tasks Was to : Modify Code Standars In C
 					We Defined in regex the name formula for the names of :
 					- Declarations :
 						- [x] Structures  : (Std_Return_s)